magnumjs/mag.js/README.md

 instance.getProps([Optional instanceId]) // returns a copy of the current props values of that instance, defaults to bound instance

-instance.clones() //v0.22.6 returns list of any clones with their associated instanceId, nodeId and its own subscribe handler.
+instance.clones() //v0.22.6 returns list of any clones with their associated instanceId, and its own subscribe handler.

-instance.subscribe(function(state, props, previous){
+instance.subscribe(function(state, props, node, previous){
 }); //v0.22.1 assign a handler to a given instance to get notified on unqiue changes after life cycle event `didupdate`